Getting Started

 Providers are plugins through which Daytona integrates with various technologies to create and manage development environments.
 Providers abstract complexities of underlying technologies and serve as the foundational engines that Daytona leverages to deploy and run your environments, whether through containerization, orchestration, or cloud-based virtual machines.

-1. Select the Docker Provider you want to install from the list.
+- Select the Provider you want to install from the list.

 Upon selecting the Provider, Daytona will install and configure the chosen Provider, making it available for managing and deploying development environments.